QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium.md

 __Date:__ June 22nd & 23rd, 2022, from 9:00 AM to 4:30 PM.

+## Support Acknowledgement

+Logistical help from the [Concordia Biology Graduate Student Association](https://concordiabgsa.weebly.com/) (through [Danielle Mac Rae](https://qcbs.ca/student-member/?student=2949)) has been essential for the organization of this event.

 ## Registration

 Registration for the 4th QCBS R Symposium is now __open__!